 These condensed consolidated interim financial statements have been prepared in accordance with IFRS applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting ("IAS 34") and IFRS 1, First-time Adoption of International Financial Reporting Standards, ("IFRS 1") as issued by the International Accounting Standards Board ("IASB"), and its interpretations.
 Accordingly, these condensed consolidated interim financial statements do not include all of the information required by International Financial Reporting Standards ("IFRS") for annual financial statements.
 The interim results are not necessarily indicative of results for the full year.
-The condensed consolidated interim financial statements have been prepared on a basis consistent with the significant accounting policies disclosed in note 3 of the most recent interim financial statements and therefore should be read in conjunction with the condensed consolidated interim financial statements for the period ended December 31, 2011.
+The condensed consolidated interim financial statements have been prepared on a basis consistent with the significant accounting policies disclosed in note 3 of the interim financial statements for the period ended December 31, 2011 and therefore should be read in conjunction with the condensed consolidated interim financial statements for that period.

-The effect of the transition to IFRS on the reported financial position, financial performance and cash flows, including the nature and effect of significant changes in accounting policies from those used in the Company's consolidated financial statements prepared under Canadian GAAP.
-Further, Note 12 presents IFRS reconciliations that are material to the understanding of these condensed consolidated interim financial statements.
+Note 11 shows the effect of the transition to IFRS on the reported financial position, financial performance and cash flows, including the nature and effect of significant changes in accounting policies from those used in the Company's consolidated financial statements prepared under Canadian GAAP.
+Further, Note 11 presents IFRS reconciliations that are material to the understanding of these condensed consolidated interim financial statements.